 Is there any remedy to challenge such interlocutory order?
 My advocate says that I should file a special appeal.

-Court has the power to ask counter affidavit and rejoinder from the parties.
+Court has the power to ask counter-affidavit and rejoinder from the parties.
 Such an order has been passed to collect all the material.
-The court can pass effective order if all the documents have come before the court.
+The court can pass an effective order if all the documents have come before the court.
 This is purely a procedural order, i.e. order to file such affidavit and rejoinder.

 In Centre mine planning and design institute limited vs Union of India 2001 (2) SCC; the Supreme Court of India has held that a special appeal shall lie against the interlocutory order of the single judge if such order is the final determination affecting vital and valuable rights & obligations of the parties.

 It is settled law that no special appeal shall lie against the interlocutory order which does not affect valuable rights of the parties.
-It is better for you to file rejoinder and let the respondent file counter affidavit.
+You should file rejoinder and let the respondent file counter affidavit.
 When all materials come before the court, then the court can pass final judgment.
 If you file a special appeal, it would not be maintainable.